 Field-hunting tip

-Look in hydrothermal veins in oxidized base metal deposits country — that is the host setting where penberthycroftite typically forms.
+Look in hydrothermal veins in oxidized base metal deposits country, the host setting where penberthycroftite typically forms.
 If you start seeing goethite, mimetite, cornwallite in float, you are in the right ground.
 Field specimens usually show a microcrystalline, crusts, or massive habit, so train your eye for that shape before scanning the outcrop.